benc-uk/kube-workshop/04-deployment/readme.md

 ## 🗃️ Deploying The Data API

-Next we'll deploy the first custom part of our app, the data API.
+Next we'll deploy the first custom part of our app, the data API, and we'll deploy it from an image hosted in our private registry.
 Once again you can try building the deployment yourself or use the provided YAML

 - The image needs to be `${ACR_NAME}.azurecr.io/smilr/data-api` where `${ACR_NAME}` should be replaced in the YAML with your real value.
 - The port exposed from the container should be **4000**